moiph/ub3r-b0t-docs/articles/commands.md

 --
 <mushroom> .timer repeat 7513 5h
 <UB3R-B0T> Timer updated to repeat every 5 hours.
+--
+<tomato> .timer snooze 5174
+<UB3R-B0T> Timer snoozed.
 ```

+Setting a timer to 'snooze' will suppress it from sending a notification, and only applies to recurring timers.
+Unsnoozing will resume it.

 ## tumblr
 Pulls a tumblr user's last post and links to their blog.